Why I do this work and why it matters to me personally

 The jobs I loved?
 Always came down to a great boss and a team that worked.
 The roles where I struggled?
 Almost always traced back to a leader who hadn't figured out the people side.

-When I eventually moved into business coaching, I started speaking to owner after owner who had never planned to be a boss.
-They'd built something brilliant, hired people to help them grow and then found themselves drowning in the very thing that was supposed to make their life easier.
+When I eventually moved into working with small businesses, I started speaking to owner after owner who had never planned to be a manager.
+They'd built something brilliant - a product, a brand, an aesthetic that was entirely theirs - hired people to help them grow and then found themselves drowning in the very thing that was supposed to make their life easier.

 That's the gap nobody was filling.
 So I decided to fill it.